saramoohead/cv/README.md

 #### Family Bingo Club - side project using Javascript (Meteor.js) - (completed September 2016)
 Web app to host bingo night fundraiser at a local school for all ages, using numbers alongside the children's own images so the whole family can play together.
 MeteorJS is a Node-based framework, using Javascript client and server-side and a "reactive" MongoDB database for speed and flexibility.

-#### Made - freelance project using Javascript (Meteor.js) - (completed September 2015)
-Sole developer on real-time chat web app, with integrated video, working with Bold Creative for Only Connect, a prison rehablitation charity.
-This protoype set out to prove that regular video content from mentors could encourage faster and more impactful rehabilitation, helping their clients get "Made".
-Live demo is hosted on Heroku, firing up is sometimes slow: https://onlyconnectmade.herokuapp.com/.

 #### Makers Academy Visitors app - final project at Makers Academy - (completed June 2015)
 Lead developer on the Rails API and Slack integration for a team Swift project.
 Also designed the UI for the iOS app to help visitors arriving at Makers Academy for interviews, also using proximity beacons and Google forms.